 Saunders Hall is an academic building on the Ag Quad used primarily by the Department of Horticulture.
+The Department of Entomology uses space in this building, and the Plant Tissue lab and Soils lab are also in Saunders Hall.

 In 1949, the Dairy Husbandry Building was re-named for William Dabney Saunders, director of the Creamery (1896-1911), professor (1896-1908 and 1914-1922), and an Extension specialist (1920-45).
 Saunders was a dairy industry pioneer who interrupted his service here to work for three years as Virginia's first dairy and food commissioner.
 He gained an international reputation for developing a cheese-making process and established a system for testing cattle for tuberculosis that virtually eliminated the disease in Virginia dairy cattle.